publishpress/PublishPress-Planner/src/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Empowering your publishing workflow.
+PublishPress is the essential plugin for any WordPress site with multiple writers.

+== Description ==

+Get the power to collaborate with your editorial team without leaving WordPress.

 PublishPress is based on Edit Flow.
 Edit Flow is produced by Daniel Bachhuber, Mo Jangda, and Scott Bressler, with special help from Andrew Spittle and Andrew Witherspoon.

-== Description ==

-Get the power to collaborate with your editorial team without leaving WordPress.

 Current features: